 According to Edelman’s Earned Brand 2018 report, 64% of global consumers – up from 51% in 2017 – would choose, switch, avoid, or boycott a brand based on its stances on political and social issues.
 This is especially true of younger buyers: More than 90% of millennials would switch from a brand that doesn’t affiliate with a cause to one that does.

-That’s why we’re looking at five prominent brands that lead the way in corporate social responsibility.
+That’s why we’re looking at six prominent socially responsible brands that lead the way.

 WWE is known for its hardcore wrestling showdowns, but outside of the ring, the brand has a softer side.
 The media company recently announced that it will be partnering with the Special Olympics World Games in 2019, a global sporting event that features thousands of athletes with intellectual disabilities.